moggieuk/Happy-Hare/README.md

 <details>
 <summary>Click to read more how to recover MMU state...</summary>

-The `MMU_DUMP_STATS` command will display these stats and will give a rating on the "quality assessment" of functionality of the gate (more info is sent to debug level typically found in the `mmu.log`).
+The `MMU_STATS` command will display these stats and will give a rating on the "quality assessment" of functionality of the gate (more info is sent to debug level typically found in the `mmu.log`).
 The per-gate statistics will record important data about possible problems with individual gates.
 Since the software will try to recover for many of these conditions you might not know you have a problem.
 One particularly useful feature is being able to spot gates that are prone to slippage.
 If slippage occurs on all gates equally, it is likely a generic problem like encoder issue.
 If on one gate if might be incorrect calibration of that gate or friction in the filament path for that gate (you could switch buffers and see if that makes a difference).
-Note that `MMU_DUMP_STATS` will display this data but the details are sent to the DEBUG log level so you will only see it in the `mmu.log` file if you setup in the default way.
+Note that `MMU_STATS` will display this data but the details are sent to the DEBUG log level so you will only see it in the `mmu.log` file if you setup in the default way.

 </details>